Rhapsod/sapienz/README.md

 <img src="http://www.sapienz.tk/content/images/2015/12/sapienz_screenshot.jpg" width="450px">

-Sapienz is an implementation of the Sapienz approach for multi-objective automated testing for Android applications.
+This is a research prototype of the Sapienz approach for multi-objective automated testing for Android applications.

 Publication:
 ```